What You’ll Learn 🧩

 17}

-We will also create a public method which will be used to fill input fields in SetupWindow class.
+We will also create a public method that will be used to populate input fields in the SetupWindow class.

 1//setup_window.h